 UBS (UBS) reported a net profit of $1.4 billion for the second quarter, roughly the same as the year-ago period.
 However, it comfortably beat consensus expectations, coming in about 30% higher than the $1 billion consensus had forecast.
 For the full year, we are 13% ahead of consensus, and this solid quarterly result gives us greater comfort with our estimates.
 We maintain our fair value estimate and narrow moat rating.

 UBS currently trades at 0.95 times its tangible book value, its lowest level in six years.
 Given its superior profitability, we believe UBS is one of the few European banks that deserves to trade at a premium to its book value.
 UBS is also trading deep in 4-star territory, and we view the current share price as a good entry point.
 While UBS is not immune from revenue pressure caused by lower interest rates, we do believe its sensitivity is meaningfully lower than its European retail banking peers’.

-Johann Scholtz does not own shares in any of the securities mentioned above.
+Johann Scholtz does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.

 We’d like to share more about how we work and what drives our day-to-day business.

 We sell different types of products and services to both investment professionals and individual investors.
 These products and services are usually sold through license agreements or subscriptions.
 Our investment management business generates asset-based fees, which are calculated as a percentage of assets under management.
 We also sell both admissions and sponsorship packages for our investment conferences and advertising on our websites and newsletters.

 How we use your information depends on the product and service that you use and your relationship with us.
 We may use it to: